In this article

 - You have a joint loan or mortgage

-- You either have or are acting as a on a loan.
+- You either have or are acting as a guarantor on a loan.

-If you’re no longer associated with someone who appears on your credit report, you can raise awith us.
+If you’re no longer associated with someone who appears on your credit report, you can raise a dispute.

 As a rule of thumb, general outgoings and utilities such as your rent payments, Council Tax, and other bills don’t appear on your credit report.
 Which means that, in the normal run of things, they don’t usually affect your score.